 position Assistant Coach

-Ohio State hired Bryon Tansel in June 2017 to be an assistant coach, director of swimming and diving Bill Dorenkott announced.
-Tansel spent last season on the coaching staff at LSU after three seasons as an assistant coach at Eastern Michigan University.
+Tansel has spent the 2016-17 season on the coaching staff at LSU after three seasons as an assistant coach at Eastern Michigan University.

 During his three seasons at EMU, Tansel helped the men’s program win the MAC Swimming & Diving Championship in both 2015 and 2016, while improving the women’s team from 4th in 2014 to consecutive second place finishes in 2015 and 2016.
 Bryon helped lead the Eagles to 27 varsity records, 8 Mid-American Conference records, and a combined 12 individual and relay MAC Championships.